 whose lives were severely affected by the 2015 earthquakes

-In Spring 2016 and 2017 (above), LSU volunteers raised money to help rebuild a girls hostel building in Timbu village.
+In Spring 2018 (above), LSU volunteers raised money to help rebuild children's hostel /schools in the villages of Gunsa and Nakote.

 "Please sign up for this once in a lifetime project!
 It was such a privilege for me to experience the life in Nepal last year and to witness the reconstruction and development taking place there following the 2015 earthquakes.
 Going on this trip will make a huge impact on the many schools and families that MondoChallenge and the Helambu Education and Livelihood Partnership (HELP) support, as well as being very rewarding for you too.
 We will help you with your fundraising from the beginning, so don't be put off by the cost!" - Chris, 2016+17 Volunteer and 2018 Project Leader